uriweb/uri-modern/CONTRIBUTING.md

 #### Using PHP CodeSniffer

-The easiest way to use PHP CodeSniffer is to run the `.sniff` bash script included in URI Modern:
+Gulp will automatically run PHP CodeSniffer when any PHP file changes by running the included `.sniff` bash script.
+This will run `phpcbf` and `phpcs` in sequence for the entire directory, using the custom ruleset and ignoring development files, much as you would if you were to run PHP CodeSniffer as described below.

+If you want, you can always run `.sniff` on its own:

 ```shell
 # In your project dir
 $ ./.sniff
 ```

-This will run `phpcbf` and `phpcs` in sequence for the entire directory, using the custom ruleset and ignoring development files, much as you would if you were to run PHP CodeSniffer as described below.

 ##### To use PHP CodeSniffer commands individually: